kenstir/hemlock-ios/Documentation/privacy.md

 hardware and software on the phone, and some logs about the network requests made leading up to the crash.

-This information allows us to improve and prioritize features, and to fix bugs.
+This information allows us to fix bugs, and improve and prioritize features.

 ## Personal Data Collected